MikeWalkden/SCAPE/README.md

 SCAPE

-Coastal modelling tool Soft Cliff And Platform Erosion (SCAPE)
+Coastal modelling tool Soft Cliff And Platform Erosion

 Recent current version of SCAPE (SCAPE+), Version 1.23 onwards) have  benefited from development as part of the Integrating COAstal Sediment sySTems (iCOASST) project, funded by the UK Natural Environment Research Council (NERC project NE/J005541/1).
 Further information on this modelling tool and iCOASST can be found at: http://www.icoasst.net